armleo/armleo_gpio/README.md

 Copy both designs from OpenLane/designs to designs folder of 2021.11.23_01.42.34 version of OpenLane.

-Modify carrack_wrapper_user as you wish.
+1. Modify carrack_wrapper_user as you wish.
 Then run it: `./flow.tcl -design carrack_wrapper_user -tag carrack_wrapper_user -overwrite`
-Then copy from final GDS to the user_analog_project_wrapper manualy.
-Place it the wrapper at (189.52um, 137um).
+2. Then copy from final GDS to the user_analog_project_wrapper manualy.
+3. Place it the wrapper at (189.52um, 137um).
+4. Connect power rings

 Now run the drc check below.

+TODO: Add LVS check

 # Remaking the templat def
 It is not recommended, but if you want to regenerate the DEF, then run following `./flow.tcl -interactive -file designs/carrack_wrapper/interactive.tcl`